-- EPA's careful examination of research on the science and impacts of climate change followed the exacting requirements of the agency's information dissemination Guidelines. - The Technical Support Document references more than 100 published scientific studies and considers peer-reviewed syntheses of climate change research by the U.S. Climate Change Science Program/U.S. Global Change Research Program, the Intergovernmental Panel on Climate Change (IPCC), and the National Research Council of the U.S. National Academy of Sciences. - EPA's thorough consideration of public input on the Endangerment Finding occupies eleven volumes and over 500 pages.
+- The Technical Support Document supporting the Endangerment Finding references more than 100 published scientific studies and considers peer-reviewed syntheses of climate change research by the U.S. Climate Change Science Program/U.S. Global Change Research Program, the Intergovernmental Panel on Climate Change (IPCC), and the National Research Council of the U.S. National Academy of Sciences.
+The creation of these assessment reports involved hundreds of scientists who considered thousands of published studies on climate change, and the reports themselves were subject to extensive review by additional, independent experts. - EPA's thorough consideration of public input on the Endangerment Finding occupies eleven volumes and over 500 pages.